jseutens/aati-wp-finetuning/working-env/wp-content/plugins/aati-wp-finetuning/readme.txt

 == Frequently Asked Questions ==
-no faq , read the script :-) it is well documented ;-)
+no faq , read the script :-) it is well documented ;-) Included in the comments of the script from where I got each entry.

 == Changelog ==
+= 0.5.0 =
+* added logging cf7 submissions for fail2ban (only usefull if fail2ban is active)
+* added translations
+* changed name of plugin.php to aati-wp-finetuning.php
 = 0.4.0 =
 Prepared for first svn publication on wp repository
 = 0.3.0 =